davidhodev/Artificial-Intelligent-Bibliometric-Analyzer/README.md

 ## Usage
 ### Downloading Abstracts
 Run the AbstractDownloader.py file in order to download Abstracts under a certain keyword you will enter.
 Do not forget to create your own SpringerNature and Elsevier API Keys.
+Add these API Keys into APIKeys.txt

 ```
 python3 AbstractDownloader.py